dmmd/StrongBag/README.md

 2. mv application.conf target
 3. cd target

-to create a strongbag<br />
+<b>to create a strongbag<b><br />
-java -jar java -jar StrongBag-1.0-SNAPSHOT-jar-with-dependencies.jar -create <baglocation> <source directory>
+java -jar java -jar StrongBag-0.1-SNAPSHOT-jar-with-dependencies.jar -create <baglocation> <source directory>

-to verify a strongbag<br />
+<b>to verify a strongbag<b><br />
-java -jar java -jar StrongBag-1.0-SNAPSHOT-jar-with-dependencies.jar -verifyvalid <baglocation>
+java -jar java -jar StrongBag-0.1-SNAPSHOT-jar-with-dependencies.jar -verifyvalid <baglocation>

 notes:
 ______
-a. at present strong bag can only bag a single directory.<br>
+1. i lack the mvn-fu to move the application.conf file into the target directory (maybe this should be configurable via the command line?)<br />
-b. i lack the mvn-fu to move the application.conf file into the target directory (maybe this should be configurable via the command line?)<br />
+2. there is no zip writer/reader, but the application will support multiple compression formats
-c. there is no zip writer/reader, but rest assured it will be added soon and encrypted
+3. encryption of the entire bag, the files in the bag, and both will be supported